privacycg/CHIPS/CHIPS-tester-list.md

 - Table fields:
     - Company/Party: The organization directly conducting tests or analysis.
-    - Role in Testing: Organization’s role with respect to testing [API].
-For example, SSP or DSP.
     - Est. Testing Timeframe: Expected start and duration of tests, if known.
     - [Optional] Link to Testing Plan and/or Learnings: Link to GitHub issues, blog posts or other public information.
 This could include plans for upcoming tests, or insights and summaries from completed tests.
     - [Optional] How to Contact You: For example, a website form or reply on a GitHub issue.